Non-adaptive Group Testing on Graphs: Introduction

 Regarding some extensions of classical group testing, we can refer to \textit{group testing on graphs}, \textit{complex group testing}, \textit{additive model}, \textit{inhibitor model}, etc. (see {\rm \cite{du2000combinatorial-group-testing, du2006pooling-design-group-testing, survey-group-testing-2008}} for more information).
 Aigner {\rm \cite{Aigner1986-search-problem-on-graphs}} proposed the problem of group testing on graphs, in which we look for one defective edge of the given graph $G$ by performing the minimum adaptive tests, where each test is an induced subgraph of the graph $G$ and the test is positive in the case of involving the defective edge.

 In the present paper, the problem of \textit{non-adaptive group testing on graphs} was considered by assuming that there is one defective subgraph (not~necessarily induced subgraph) of $G$ isomorphic to a graph $H$ and our purpose is to find the defective subgraph with minimum number of non-adaptive tests.
 Each test $F$ is an induced subgraph of $G$ and the test result is positive if and only if $F$ includes at least one edge of the defective subgraph.
-This is a generalization of the problem of \textit{non-adaptive learning a hidden subgraph} studied in {\rm \cite{alon-learning-subgraph, alon-learning-matching}}.
+In this study we provide the first non-adaptive algorithm for this problem.
+Our problem is a generalization of the problem of \textit{non-adaptive learning a hidden subgraph} studied in {\rm \cite{alon-learning-subgraph, alon-learning-matching, Grebinski1998-learning-hamiltonian-cycle}}.
 In the problem of learning hidden graph, the graph $G$ is a complete graph.
 In other words, let ${\cal H}$ be a family of labeled graphs on the set $V = \{1, 2, . . . , n\}$.
 In this problem the goal is to reconstruct a hidden graph $H \in {\cal H}$ by minimum number of tests, where a test ${\cal F} \subset V$ is positive if the subgraph of $H$ induced by ${\cal F}$, contains at least one edge.
 Otherwise the test is negative.
+Alon and Asodi {\rm \cite{alon-learning-subgraph}} for the problem of non-adaptive learning a general graph presented a lower bound based on the size of the maximum independent set.
+Their bound is almost tight for the random graph $G(n,{1\over 2})$.
+Chang et al. {\rm \cite{learning-hidden-graph-Chang2014}} provided the best adaptive algorithm that learns the general hidden graph of $n$ vertices, with at most $m \log n + 10m + 3n$ tests when the hidden graph has $m$ edges.
+Also they proved $\displaystyle \Big\lceil \log \sum_{i=0}^m {{n\choose 2}\choose i} \Big\rceil$ adaptive tests are required to identify the hidden graph $H$(with $m$ edges) drawn from the family of all graphs with $n$ vertices.

 The problem of learning a hidden graph was emphasized in some models as follows:

 \textit{K-vertex model}: In this model, each test has at most k vertices.

 \textit{Additive model}: Based on this model, the result of each test $F$ is the number of edges of $H$ induced by $F$.
 This model is mainly utilized in bioinformatics and was studied in {\rm \cite{2005-Bouvel-grebinski-survey, 2000-Grebinski-kucherov-additive}}.